jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 8.1.2.2 Limit of deposit

-8.1.2.2.1 The service provider shall pay the deposit of corresponding amount to the account designated by JD Cloud according to the agreed time and method and according to the deposit payment standards in the above "JD Cloud" public links, relevant investment attracting rules of JD Cloud Marketplace, and the operation category of its own application.
+8.1.2.2.1 The service provider shall pay the deposit of corresponding amount to the account designated by JD Cloud according to the agreed time and method and according to the deposit payment standards and updated standards followed up in the above "JD Cloud" public links, related investment attracting rules of JD Cloud Marketplace, and the operation category of its own application.

 8.1.2.2.2 The service provider acknowledges and agrees that the deposit paid by it will not include any interest under any circumstances.
 At the same time, JD Cloud has the right to adjust the limit of the deposit delivered by the service provider according to the changes in the business category of the service provider, the actual sales situation of service, the performance capability, the credit status, etc., or deduct the deposit according to the Agreement.
 The service provider shall make up the deposit of corresponding amount within 5 days after the notification of JD Cloud.
 Otherwise, JD Cloud shall have the right to deduct relevant amount from the outstanding payment and limit the access to the "Service Provider Contract Management System" until the termination of the Agreement.